shorc81/CDP/README.md

 # CDP
-CDP has started in May, 2017
+CDP has started at the beginning of May.
-Module 1 has been completed.
+Module 1 has been completed on the 1st week.
 Module 2 has 2 submodules inside.